Breaking Ground on New Health Sciences Building

 AbouSamra, said construction for the new Health Sciences building is going to take part in three phases and cost over $20 million for the entire finished project.

-Phase one starts with tearing up the parking lot next to the Andrew E. Lee Memorial Medicine and Science Building to begin construction.
+Phase one starts with land clearing and tearing up the parking lot next to the Andrew E. Lee Memorial Medicine and Science Building to begin construction.
 After construction is complete the School of Health Sciences will then move into their newly renovated building in phase two.
 Phase three entails demolishing Julian Hall and creating a new parking lot in its place.
 AbouSamra said construction of the new building and parking lot is projected to be completed in August 2022.
 The school requires a professional telescopic telehandler, and they had to undergo telehandler training near me in order to learn how to properly use it.

 In the construction industry, geofencing helps in monitoring equipment and personnel at job sites, ensuring compliance with safety protocols and project timelines.
 It is a cutting-edge technology that allows businesses to create virtual boundaries or a perimeter, a geofence, around specific geographic locations.
 Additionally, it aids in preventing theft and unauthorized use of machinery.